PDOK/data.labs.pdok.nl/publications/SDWBP-Kadaster.md

 [Geometries](https://www.w3.org/TR/sdw-bp/#dfn-geometry) are made available in possibly different formats and levels of complexity, considering their intended uses and their consumption on the Web | :black_square_button:
 The chosen [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) descriptions comply with [Best Practice 6: Provide geometries at the right level of accuracy, precision, and size](https://www.w3.org/TR/sdw-bp/#multiplegeometries), [Best Practice 7: Choose coordinate reference systems to suit your user's applications](https://www.w3.org/TR/sdw-bp/#bp-crs-choice), and [Best Practice 8: State how coordinate values are encoded](https://www.w3.org/TR/sdw-bp/#bp-crs) | :black_square_button:
 The (possibly) alternative [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) descriptions can be accessible via standard mechanisms, as HTTP content negotiation | :black_square_button:

+#### Comments
+There are different geometry formats available, but no varying detail levels, accuracies, precisions and sizes.
+Conformance to BP 6, 7 and 8 is discussed in more detail below.
+There are alternative geometry descriptions available for some data sets (BRK, BRT, BAG) but not through content negotiation.

 ### [Best Practice 6: Provide geometries at the right level of accuracy, precision, and size](https://www.w3.org/TR/sdw-bp/#multiplegeometries)